-When buying insurance on the exchanges, it helps to have helpOctober 18th, 2013 by Karen Pallarito, Healthday Reporter in Health /
+When buying insurance on the exchanges, it helps to have helpOctober 18, 2013 by Karen Pallarito, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—You have to wade through a lot of insurance jargon and be a skilled number-cruncher to choose the right health insurance plan on the new health exchanges, health literacy and consumer decision-making experts say.